-It's not Charlotte Dujardin, who won both individual and team gold with GB at last year's London Olympics - it's a 14-year-old named Phoebe Peters.
+It's not Charlotte Dujardin, who won with GB at last year's London Olympics - it's a 14-year-old named Phoebe Peters.

 Peters won two gold medals at the Pony European Championships earlier this summer, a stopping-off point for young riders on the road to the senior team.